getvictor/website/content/posts/engineering-transparency/index.md

 I kept thinking:

-> “Why is no one telling Alex to work on this?
+> "Why is no one telling Alex to work on this?
 Why don't we have a project manager?
-Who’s making the call on what really
+Who's making the call on what really
-> matters?”
+> matters?"

 We technically had a roadmap.
-But, let's be honest: people didn't really take it seriously.
-If something couldn't get done, it just quietly disappeared from the plan.
+But let's be honest: people didn't actually take it seriously.
+If something couldn't get done, it quietly disappeared from the plan.
 Deadlines slipped.
 Commitments evaporated.
-And meanwhile, I had to face my boss with another non-update, again.
+Meanwhile, I had to face my boss again with another non-update.

 ## Years in the fog

 The frustration started eating at me.
-I'd sit in those meetings and darker thoughts would creep in:
+I'd sit in those meetings, and darker thoughts would creep in:

 > "How did Alex even get promoted?
 He can't deliver anything."

 > "Why am I killing myself here when clearly no one cares?
 Maybe I should take off for the rest of the day."

-> "Should I just get a side gig?
+> "Maybe I should just get a side gig?
 At least someone would pay me for work that actually ships."

-This wasn't just a few bad weeks.
-This was years of my life.
-Years of pretending everything was fine when it wasn't.
-Years of wondering if this was just how companies worked.
+This situation wasn't just a few bad weeks.
+It was years of my life, years of pretending everything was fine when it wasn't, years of wondering if this was just how companies worked.

 I'd go home exhausted, not from hard work, but from the sheer weight of organizational dysfunction.
 My wife would ask how my day was, and I'd just shrug.
 What was there to say?
 Another day, another meeting, another non-update.